Journey aftercare

 STAYING CLOSE TO YOUR SOUL

 • Join a local meditation circle.
+100% recommend.

 • Definitely consider joining a women’s or men’s circle in your area.
 The power of sharing and connecting with peers through vulnerability is one of the biggest things missing in modern society.